Christmas arrived seven days earlier than expected for Howard County.

 Huber's spokesman did not return several requests for an interview, and an official with Mankein Corp., which is developing the sites at Columbia Gateway for Corvis, also declined to talk.

 "I've spoken to Corvis, and I just want to honor their desire," says Cole Schorf, a senior vice president of development.
 "They've asked that we not make a comment at this time."

-Officials hope that the tax revenue generated by Corvis will help offset the deficit caused by residential development, which typically doesn't generate enough revenue to pay for the public services it requires.
+Officials hope that the tax revenue generated by Corvis will help offset the deficit caused by homes, which typically require more in public services than they pay for.

 Business leaders -- such as Michael Riemer, president of the Chamber of Commerce -- say new employees mean new business opportunities.

 "People, when they go to work, generally shop close to work, and so there's a big impact on the retail side," Riemer says.
 "And one of the big things I hear from big companies is a need for recreation.
 Someone who wanted to build a gym or softball fields, I would think that they'd be taking advantage of a golden opportunity."

 The expansion of Corvis -- coupled with the county's fast-track approval process for commercial development and business-friendly climate -- sends a message to other companies considering new facilities, Story says.

 "There's a certain amount of thinking that if a high-tech company is moving here, something can't be wrong," he says.
 "Once you have a certain momentum, others might say, 'Gee, I better get in on the action.' "

 Nowhere is the sense of urgency more noticeable than in Columbia Gateway, where at least half a dozen big companies have planted corporate roots since the Rouse Co. began developing the office park in the southwest corner of Interstate 95 and Route 175 in 1986.